zamazan4ik/awesome-pgo/article/article.md

   - Problems with hardware architecture availability in CI (GitHub Actions as an example of such CI service)

 During my PGO tests across the ecosystem, I collected some interesting PGO-related stories.
 I think it would be a good thing to share them here and learn some lessons.
+And some of them are funny too!

 When I was trying to find suitable projects for PGO, I found the following sources the most helpful: